Quin-Riley-A/HairSalon/README.md

   }
 }
 ```
-6. Replace [uid] and [pwd] with your created SQL username and password respectively.
+6. Replace [uid] and [pwd] with your created SQL username and password respectively (including the braces).

 ### Import the Database